10/30/2020

 Chairman and CEO

 I am pleased with the improvements we achieved in the third quarter compared to challenging second quarter.
-We are growing in areas not as impacted by the current pandemic.
-You know, we're gaining momentum in the new growth opportunities by providing innovative solutions for customer needs.
-We will remain focused on continuing to perform for our share owners, our customers, and our employees in any environment.
-We are well positioned for the recovery with balanced portfolio, track record of execution, and a strong balance sheet.
-Thank you for listening and please stay safe
+We are growing in areas not as impacted by the current pandemic, and we're gaining momentum in the new growth opportunities by providing innovative solutions for customer needs.
+We remain focused on continuing to perform for our shareholders, our customers, and our employees in any environment.
+We are well positioned for the recovery of a balanced portfolio, track record of execution, and a strong balance sheet.
+Thank you for listening, and please stay safe and healthy.

 speaker